- Teen Performance Company

 Click here for information on our internships & apprenticeships.

 If you are a teen who loves theatre and having fun with friends, join us for our Teen Nights!

-Teen Nights bring together high school students from all over the area to watch shows from our dynamic season, with special behind the scenes access to Round House Theatre staff and artists.
+Teen Nights bring together teens from all over the area to watch shows from our dynamic season, with special behind the scenes access to Round House Theatre staff and artists.